jchavezval/Professional-README-generator/README.md

 ## Usage
 - From the root directory "readme-generator" run the command "node app".
 - You will then be shown a series of prompts.
 Make sure to answer all of them!
 - Once you have finished answering the prompts your high quality README.md file will be located in the dist directory
+- See walkthrough video here: (https://drive.google.com/file/d/152CNruoZl4IqymStSLSQ48poyNvOM3qD/view)

 <a href = "#credits"></a>
 ## Credits